qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

    manually enter the rotation angle in the text box.
 You can also use the :guilabel:`Snap to °` box to constrain the rotation values.
 #.
 If you want to rotate several features at once, they shall be selected first,
-   and the rotation is by default processed around the centroid of their combined geometries.
+   and the rotation is by default around the centroid of their combined geometries.

-You can also use an anchor point different from the default feature centroid: press :kbd:`Ctrl` button, click on the map canvas and that point will be used as the new rotation center.
+You can also use an anchor point different from the default feature centroid: press the :kbd:`Ctrl` button, click on the map canvas and that point will be used as the new rotation center.

 If you hold :kbd:`Shift` before clicking on the map, the rotation will be done in 45 degree steps, which can be modified afterwards in the user input widget.

-To abort feature rotation, press :kbd:`ESC` button or click on the |rotateFeature|
+To abort feature rotation, press the :kbd:`ESC` button or click on the |rotateFeature|
 :sup:`Rotate Feature(s)` icon.

 .. index::